 Strong increase in CO2 emissions in Poland and Slovakia

-With a respectively 3.5% and 2.4% increase of CO2 emissions in 2018, Poland and Slovakia also rank among the EU’s low achievers when it comes to curbing their carbon footprint – something particularly alarming given that Poland accounts for more than 10% of EU total CO2 emissions, the third highest contributor after Germany and the U.K., but ahead of France and Italy.
+With a respectively 3.5% and 2.4% increase of CO2 emissions in 2018, Poland and Slovakia also rank among the EU’s low achievers when it comes to curbing their carbon footprint – something particularly alarming in the case of Poland, which accounts for more than 10% of EU total CO2 emissions, the third highest contributor after Germany and the U.K., but ahead of powerhouses like France and Italy.